slebras/index_runner/README.md

 1. `docker-compose build` will build any images with changed `Dockerfile`s using the build cache.
 2. Delete the `index_runner_deluxe_app` image. `make test` will then rebuild the application image from scratch.
 3. `make reset`.
-This will remove all test images and rebuid them from scratch.
+This will remove all test images and rebuild them from scratch.

 ## Config